Margaret Stokes: antiquarian scholar with an artist’s eye20 September 2018

 Main image: Margaret Stokes sketching the High Cross of Moone, Co.
 Kildare, photographed by Lord Walter Fitzgerald in July 1897.
 (Journal of the Co.
 Kildare Archaeological Society, Vol. 3, 1899-1902, p.
 200)

-Join us at Academy House on 28 November for a Lunchtime Lecture by Dr Marie Bourke 'Margaret Stokes (1832-1900): Antiquarian, Artist, Writer – Pioneer
+Listen back to the Lunchtime Lecture by Dr Marie Bourke 'Margaret Stokes (1832-1900): Antiquarian, Artist, Writer – Pioneer

 Lord Walter Fitzgerald, ‘In memoriam.
 Margaret Stokes’, Journal of the County Kildare Archaeological Society, 3 (1899-1902), 201–5